-Welcome to the sixth edition of the KPMG Global Legal Services newsletter on developments in the world of data protection and privacy law.
+Welcome to the eighth edition of the KPMG Global Legal Services newsletter on developments in the world of data protection and privacy law.
 We live in fast changing times in this area and our articles seek to demonstrate the state of development of the law in various jurisdictions whilst also showing the very broad impact that data protection law has.
-In this edition topics include the right to be forgotten, regulatory actions and statistics, health data, Schrems II case, liability of controllers, privacy abuses, obligations of entities developing or implementing location and tracking apps in the context of COVID-19 outbreak, EDPB‘s Guidelines 05/2020 on cookie consent, data breaches and privacy impact assessments.
+In this edition topics include a ruling of German courts on the abusive exercise of the right of access, a court decision in Bulgaria on balancing right of free speech and right of privacy and legislative changes in Czech Republic related to cookies.

 Discover the complete newsletter below.